bkomath/GettingAndCleaningData/CodeBook.md

 # CodeBook For Getting And Cleaning Data Project
+---

+## Download raw data set
-## Download from the given url the zip file and unzip it.
+Unzip the downloaded zip file and load it to Rstudio.
- Based on the assignment, we are interested to 3 variables and associated files.
+We are interested to 3 components and associated files.

 **1)  Variable activities:**
 ```{r}